 Get the Right Equipment

 Although you can say goodbye to your trusty lawnmower, you still need a lot of the same tools you used on your grass lawn to take care of your artificial turf.
-The hose, rake and leaf blower are still going to be your trusty sidekicks in keeping your lawn spotless.
+The hose, rake and a powerful backpack leaf blower are still going to be your trusty sidekicks in keeping your lawn spotless.
 You will also need a brush, but more on that soon.

 Even if you don’t already have all these tools at your disposal, you can get them fairly cheap at every home improvement store.